Risingfeanyx/cPanel_centos_scripts/readme.md

 ```

-#Test HTTP codes/A records/whois info on all domains on your server
+#Test HTTP codes/A records/whois on all domains on your server

 https://developer.mozilla.org/en-US/docs/Web/HTTP/Status